inet-framework/inet/showcases/general/dynamic/doc/index.rst

 time can be also specified with the ``<at>`` element.
 Under the ``<at>`` element, there can be multiple other elements which will be executed at the time specified by the ``<at>`` element.
-(For a more comprehensive description of the ``ScenarioManager`` and the available commands, refer to the `ScenarioManager NED documentation <https://omnetpp.org/doc/inet/api-current/neddoc/index.html?p=inet.common.scenario.ScenarioManager.html>`__ in the INET Reference.)
+(For a more comprehensive description of the :ned:`ScenarioManager` and the available commands, refer to the `ScenarioManager NED documentation <https://omnetpp.org/doc/inet/api-current/neddoc/index.html?p=inet.common.scenario.ScenarioManager.html>`__ in the INET Reference.)